stephenjohnlimb/boot/README.md

 ## Spring Boot Example
-Well a bit more than just Spring Boot, I've pulled a number of different things I'm interested in to this project.
+Well a bit more than just Spring Boot, I've pulled a number of different things I'm interested into this project.

 ### Purpose
 Just a quick check of the processes in getting a Spring Boot app up running and pushed to gitHub via IntelliJ.